harrykhlo/rugby_club/README.md

 - Route of Print All Active Club Member Page
   The Print All Active Club Member Page is at /admin/activemember/print?adminid=`<admin id>`&clubid=`<club id>` of the site.
 The admin id and club id from admin page are required to be given in the form of a GET request.

+## Eligibility Report Page (is entered from admin page)

+This page is brought by a button click on the admin page.
+The button is at the top of the member list on the admin page.
+The date of eligibility is defaulted to be the date on which the admin page is loaded.
+The date is shown next to the Eligibility Report Button.
+Users are allowed to change the date from the input box next to the button.

+- Functions of Eligibility Report Page
+  This Eligibility Report Page is given in a new tab showing a list of all active member's eligibilities and information belonging to the admin's club for printing purposes.
+The users can use the browser's printing capability to print the list.
+The following member information is included on the list:

+  - Eligibility Grade
+  - First Name;
+  - Last Name;
+  - Email;
+  - Phone; and
+  - Birthday.

+- Route of Eligibility Report Page
+  The Eligibility Report Page is at /admin/eligibilityreport/print of the site.
+The eligibility records, club name and date of eligibility are required to be given in the form of a POST request.